Natalya Baranskaya

 Natalya Vladimirovna Baranskaya (Наталья Владимировна Баранская; January 31, 1908 – October 29, 2004) was a Soviet writer of short stories and novellas.
 Baranskaya wrote her stories in Russian and gained international recognition for her realistic portrayal of Soviet women's daily lives.

 Biography

-Baranskaya was born in 1908 in St. Petersurg, Russia.
+Early life

+Baranskaya was born in 1908 in St. Petersburg, Russia.
+When she was just over 1 year old, her parents were arrested for rebellious political activity.
+Following their release, her family moved to Switzerland, and Germany shortly after.
+They remained there until the start of World War I, when she and her mother moved back to Russia without her father.
 She graduated in 1929 from Moscow State University with degrees in philology and ethnology.

+Early career

-She became a war widow in 1943, when her husband died in World War II.
+She married twice throughout her life.
+First was a man who she married at 19, and divorced in 1932.
+She became a war widow in 1943, when her husband - who was also her blood cousin- died in World War II.
 She had two children and never married again.
 She did post-graduate work on the side while raising her children and pursuing a career as a museum professional.
 She worked at the Literary Museum and the Pushkin Museum in Moscow.
+This left little time for leisure, meaning she did not pursue any literary studies over the course of her work career.
+Unlike most museum workers, she did not publish much research, if at all.

+Later Career and Death

+In 1966, she retired from the museum, allegedly due to socio-political differences.
 She began writing stories after she retired from the museum in 1966, and her first story was published in 1968 in the Russian literary magazine Novy Mir.
 She died in 2004 in Moscow, Russia.